Guides

 Remote trail, intermittent signal36 hours

-What "check-in" means: tapping Check in on a day in the Trip Planner resets the timer.
-The timer resets from the moment of check-in — not midnight.
+What "check-in" means: tapping Check in now on the Start tab resets the Check-in Timer once Trailkeep confirms on the server.
+The window runs from confirmation time — not midnight.
 If you check in on Day 1 at 7 PM, the 24-hour window runs until 7 PM the following day.
+Offline shows Not confirmed yet until sync.

 Download or print your Safety QR